elplatt/lda-gibbs-em/Readme.md

 An LDA with Gibbs sampling implementation based on "Parameter estimation for text analysis" by Gregor Heinrich.

 Copyright 2013 MIT Center for Civic Media
-BSD 3-clause license, see LICENSE for info
+Distributed under BSD 3-Clause License, see LICENSE for info

 ## Dependencies